BA owner has faith in AMR survival

-LONDON British Airways and Iberia parent IAG said its trans-atlantic joint venture with American Airlines would continue to operate as normal after AMR Corp, the carrier's parent company, filed for bankruptcy protection.
+LONDON British Airways and Iberia parent IAG (ICAG.L) said its transatlantic joint venture with American Airlines would continue to operate as normal after AMR Corp AMR.N, the carrier's parent company, filed for bankruptcy protection.

 AMR Corp filed for voluntary Chapter 11 bankruptcy protection earlier on Tuesday after failing to win a deal with pilots earlier this month to pare its labour costs.